-350.org is building a global movement to solve the climate crisis.
+350.org is building a global climate movement.
 Our online campaigns, grassroots organizing, and mass public actions are coordinated by a global network active in over 188 countries.

 Latest Press Release

 Birmingham, UK — Despite unprecedented pressure from local churches, the Methodist Conference failed to commit to end its investments in fossil fuels.
 It announced that it will review its policy, with no decision for at least 12 months.
 The Methodist Church has investments in fossil fuel companies worth £58 million .

 Christian climate change charity Operation Noah welcomes the review of fossil fuel investments but like grassroots Methodists believes the Conference must move rapidly to divest from fossil fuels.
 This year’s Methodist Conference received six resolutions (“memorials”) about investments in fossil fuels from local Circuits or Districts, four of which called for divestment .

 Mark Letcher, Vice-Chair of Operation Noah says, “Whilst I welcome the decision to review fossil fuel investments, I am disappointed that the Methodist Church has not decided to grasp the nettle and begin disinvesting from this sector, particularly coal, right away, despite strong calls from its own members.”

 “Multimillion pound investments in companies determined to develop new reserves of coal, oil and gas are incompatible with policies to prevent uncontrolled global warming – facts that are recognised by a growing number of Churches in the UK and abroad,” Letcher adds.

 Bill McKibben, co-founder of the international climate campaign 350.org and a Methodist, says, “I’m confident it’s only a matter of time before the Methodists are in the forefront of this campaign.
 But since Creation already groans under the weight of our carbon emissions, I hope this time is short indeed.”